CloudBindle/youxia/ansible_sensu/readme.md

 Make sure that ports are open between your instances.
 Rabbitmq uses 5671, sensu uses port 4567, uchiwa uses port 3000.
 Clients and the server will need access to rabbitmq.
 Uchiwa needs access to sensu.
 You need access to Uchiwa.

-0. Populate the various file directories appropriately using SSL certificate, see [link](http://sensuapp.org/docs/latest/certificates)
+0. Run the script in ssl (bash ssl/script.sh) to generate a unique set of SSL certificates for your sensu install
 1. Setup your inventory file (production) appropriately.
 (For this version, you will need to launch a VM in openstack manually)
 2. Run this playbook via